Social Justice Academy

 The Monmouth University Social Justice Academy, generously funded by the Grunin Foundation, offers direct support to K-12 school systems in Monmouth and Ocean counties for their ongoing social justice education and curriculum development efforts.

-The academy will kick off in July 2021 with a year-long professional development series, including seminars and lectures led by experts in diversity, equity, and inclusion, and a two-week inaugural summer workshop to establish a strong experiential foundation for the program.
+The academy kicked off in July 2021 with a year-long professional development series, including seminars and lectures led by experts in diversity, equity, and inclusion, and a two-week inaugural summer workshop to establish a strong experiential foundation for the program.

 In 2022, the Social Justice Academy will expand to include five two-week summer workshops.
 Participating educators will engage in a two-week summer workshop offering significant professional development in social justice, and the opportunity to develop a capstone project to implement in their home schools and districts.
 Additionally, the academy offers funded project implementation during the school year in collaboration with a coach.
 There is no cost to participating K-12 schools or individual educators.